micahredding/bricks/README.md

 # Approach

 The approach I'm toying with is creating a set of functions which store default content in code, but allow this content to be overridden with Drupal variables (which can be code-ified using StrongArm and Features).
-This preserves the flexibility of user-configuration, but allows their content to exist and be processed through the codebase.
+This preserves the flexibility of user-configuration, but allows their content to exist and be processed through the code-base.